ABIvan-Tech/abIvan-tech.github.io/index.md

 The complex of programs Taxi is designed for the integrated management and accounting of orders in taxi companies.
 Program allows you to register orders, keeps track of customer activity, and allows you to create a list of black phone numbers, compile various report forms, as well as output them to a printer, view various statistics, make new billing, make calculations with drivers, and view drivers working hours on the line.
-This complex was successfully implemented in 2 taxi companies in Krasnoyarsk in 2001-2003.
+This complex was successfully implemented in 2 taxi companies in Krasnoyarsk city in 2001-2003.
 The number of taxi cars is more than 500, the number of dispatchers is more than 15.

 <img src="images/1taximain_result.png?raw=true"/> <img src="images/2taxiclientmain_result.png?raw=true"/>